 Restoration inter-seeding shall be paid for on a per acre basis under the item Native Seeding as bid in the proposal.
-Payment of 90% of the contract unit price shall be made upon satisfactory completion of inter-seeding.
-The remaining 10% of the contract unit price will be paid once the seeded areas meet the one year satisfactory performance standards.
+Payment shall be made upon satisfactory completion of inter-seeding upon review of areas by the College's Representative.